Competition Time: Production

 The character of Henry Sellers was based on a well-known English TV personality who enjoyed drink; writers Graham Linehan and Arthur Mathews heard from a friend in Hat Trick Productions that they had seen the presenter come home drunk one day and fall into a bush.
 This gave them the idea of a presenter character who is powerfully affected by alcohol.
 Jean Ainslie, who plays a contestant on Sellers' game show, was cast based on her performance in The Day Today.

-Linehan regrets the storyline involving multiple characters dressing as Elvis Presley and considers it a typical sign of running out of ideas, and a particularly bad one in a programme's first series.
+Linehan regrets the storyline involving multiple characters dressing as Elvis Presley and considers it a "typical sign" of running out of ideas, and a particularly bad one in a programme's first series.
 One influence was Stars in Their Eyes, which was popular at the time of writing.

 This episode introduces Rugged Island's three priests: Dick Byrne, Cyril McDuff and Jim Johnson, and their housekeeper, who bear a close resemblance to Ted, Dougal, Jack and Mrs Doyle.
 Maurice O'Donoghue, who plays Father Dick, was the writers' second choice for the role of Ted, being the right age and having a similar look and lightness.
-Mathews always preferred Dermot Morgan; Linehan was initially reluctant, fearing Morgan would play Ted the same as his previous character "Father Trendy", but Morgan lobbied hard for the role.
-Linehan stated that they would have named the character differently if the possible sexual connotations of "Dick Byrne" had occurred to them.
+Mathews always preferred Dermot Morgan; Linehan was initially reluctant, fearing Morgan would play Ted in the same manner as his previous character "Father Trendy", but Morgan lobbied hard for the role.
+Linehan stated that they would have named the character Dick Byrne differently if the possible sexual connotations of the name had occurred to them.